AliciaSchep/pgbabble/ROADMAP.md

 ## P0 - Critical Priority

-### Improved conversation handling
-* **Context awareness**: Add information about current "mode" to the system prompt
-* **Mode change notifications**: After changing "mode", send a message to agent to inform it
-* **Smart table exploration**: Update system prompt to recommend doing list_tables rather than jumping into describe_table unless a specific table name has been given
-* **Query flow control**: Prevent agent from doing two query or explain tool calls in a row without user input
-* **Enhanced LLM feedback**: Improve messages sent back to LLM after tool calls with richer context
-* **Conversation state tracking**: Maintain context about previous queries and results within the session
-* **Error context preservation**: When queries fail, maintain conversation context to help LLM understand what went wrong

-### Result limiting
-* **CLI argument**: Add ROWS_LIMIT argument that defaults to 1000 for number of rows to limit fetching
-* **Database-level enforcement**: Apply LIMIT clause at database level for efficiency
-* **Unlimited option**: Allow limit to be set to 0 for no restriction
-* **Runtime modification**: Add `/limit` slash command to modify limit in-session
-* **Smart pagination**: Implement pagination for large result sets with navigation controls
-* **Memory management**: Ensure large result sets don't consume excessive memory
-* **Progressive loading**: Load results in chunks for better responsiveness with very large datasets

 ### Improved Testing
 * **Coverage analysis**: Use coverage tools to identify untested code paths and aim for >80% coverage
 * **Test quality review**: Review current tests to identify areas of improvement and test reliability